Mechador/github-repo-parser/README.md

 # github-repo-parser

-A very simple PHP scrapper for massive download a links at github repositories.
+A very simple PHP scrapper for massive download a links (.zip) at github repositories, for further download with help download master.